Frans Floris: Life

 Frans Floris was known to be hardworking as is testified by his motto: Als ick werck, dan leef ick: als ick spelen gae, dan sterf ick.
 This means "When I work, I live: when I play, I die."
-Van Mander recounts that Floris nearly always had a large commission in his workshop on which he would work late at night, and that when he dozed off his pupils would take off his shoes and stockings and put him to bed before they left.
-Van Mander cites Frans Menton who asserted Floris was loved by his pupils for allowing them more freedom than other Antwerp masters.
-When a small group of his pupils met up for a reunion after his death they were able to compile a list of 120 of his pupils.
+Van Mander recounts that Floris nearly always had a large commission in his workshop on which he would work late at night, and that when he dozed off, his pupils would take off his shoes and stockings and put him to bed before they left.
+Van Mander cites Frans Menton, who asserted Floris was loved by his pupils for allowing them more freedom than other Antwerp masters.
+When a small group of his pupils met up for a reunion after his death, they were able to compile a list of 120 of his pupils.

-Van Mander recounts that at the end of his life Floris became heavily indebted and started drinking.
+Van Mander recounts that at the end of his life, Floris became heavily indebted and started drinking.
 The debts were likely related to his high costs of living as well as the impact of the Beeldenstorm or Iconoclastic Fury that commenced from the 1560s and reached its peak in 1566.
 During the period of iconoclasm, Catholic art and many forms of church fittings and decoration were destroyed by nominally Calvinist Protestant crowds as part of the Protestant Reformation.
-It is said Floris never recovered from the shock of seeing his artworks destroyed.
+It is said that Floris never recovered from the shock of seeing his artworks destroyed.
 Instead, he found himself in a downward spiral in both his personal and professional affairs.
 His disaffection was so great that he even refused to restore his own works damaged during the Beeldenstorm.
-He virtually stopped painting after 1566 and his place as the leading history painter in the Habsburg Netherlands was taken by a younger generation of artists among whom Marten de Vos became the most prominent.
+He virtually stopped painting after 1566, and his place as the leading history painter in the Habsburg Netherlands was taken by a younger generation of artists among whom Marten de Vos became the most prominent.

 Van Mander recounts that while working on a large commission for the grand prior of Spain, Floris became ill and died on 1 October 1570 in Antwerp.
 His paintings for the grand prior were finished by his studio assistants Frans Pourbus the Elder and Chrispijn van den Broeck.
-Poems were written about him by Dominicus Lampsonius and the poet-painter Lucas de Heere, who according to van Mander, was his pupil.
+Poems were written about him by Dominicus Lampsonius and the poet-painter Lucas de Heere, who, according to van Mander, was his pupil.